MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-plan.md

 For these users, you should consider Shared Calling as a simpler, easier-to-implement phone solution for you organization.
 Shared Calling greatly simplifies phone number management for some users.
 Shared Calling also reduces cost for your organization because you don't need a dedicated phone number for every user.

-With Shared Calling, instead of assigning a phone number to every user, you  assign a resource account number for an Auto attendant for outbound and inbound PSTN calls.
+With Shared Calling, instead of assigning a phone number to every user, you use the phone number of an Auto attendant for outbound and inbound PSTN calls.

+- **Outbound calls.** When a Shared Calling user makes an outbound call to the PSTN, the caller ID seen by recipients is that of the Auto attendant.

+- **Inbound calls.** When a Shared Calling user receives an inbound PSTN call, the call connects to the Auto attendant.

+Auto attendants support multiple options for transferring a call to a user; for example, dial by name or dial by extension.
 Users have the same Phone System user experience and features, including the dial pad.

-When a Shared Calling user makes an outbound call to the PSTN, the caller ID seen by recipients is that of the resource account number.
-You can also configure the resource account number as the callback number for your users.

-Auto attendants allow you to set up menu options to route calls based on caller input.
-For inbound calls to this number, the Auto attendant is used to route the call to the right person.
+The Auto Attendant phone number used is specified by the resource account associated with the Auto Attendant.

 For more information about using Auto attendants, see [Plan for Auto attendants](plan-auto-attendant-call-queue.md) and [Set up Auto attendants](create-a-phone-system-auto-attendant.md).